 This light-hearted funny Punjabi-Hindi song is one of my personal favorites, just because of the lyrics and the free-flowing tune.
-(Don’t forget that Lata Mangeshkar’s polished version of the song.)
+(Don’t forget this is one of the early hits sung by Lata Mangeshkar.)

 This song might be considered the peak in Meena Shorey's career.
 Her later years were less glamorous, since she experienced poverty then.
 She even reportedly begged at a Pakistani film function to marry her sister's daughter as a last-ditch attempt.
 She quietly passed away in 1989 and the burial was paid for by charity.

 Rest in Peace, Meena Shorey.
 Let's listen to this song in honor of her best.

 2. Bholi Soorat Dil Ke Khote - Albela (1951)